Vroomshoop: Triathlon

-Triatlon Vroomshoop started as a one-off event in 2009 has now become an annual event which hosts approximately 700 athletes every year.
+Triatlon Vroomshoop started as a one-off event in 2009 and has now become an annual event which hosts approximately 700 athletes every year.

 Starting 2016 it has also been the host of the Schuiteman 2deDivisie Noord, a part of the national second division championship.

 Dragon boat Festival

 For the 6th time in 2014 organised by "de Smoezen", Vroomshoops carnival association.

 A Chinese tradition at the canal, a spectacular boat race by different regional teams.